-Farm Manager, Ken Traaseth, continually works to improve horseradish yield and quality at Huntsinger Farms.
+VP of Agribusiness, Ken Traaseth, continually works to improve horseradish yield and quality at Huntsinger Farms.
 He routinely inspects the horseradish fields during the summer growing season.

 Like planting, horseradish harvesting takes place in both the fall and spring.
 Modified potato diggers reach deep into the soil to remove as much of the root complex as possible.
 Conveyers fitted with steel bars work to shake off the soil before the roots are loaded in trucks for transport to cold storage.